jessstringham/blog/2018-05-13-viterbi-message-passing.md

 This is a short post that continues from [the more-detailed alpha recursion HMM post]({% post_url 2018-05-02-hmm-alpha-recursion %}).
 In this post I'll implement the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) like Barber does in ["Bayesian Reasoning and Machine Learning"](http://www.cs.ucl.ac.uk/staff/d.barber/brml/).
-Like before, I'm porting the MatLab code from the book.
+Like before, I'm porting the MatLab code from the textbook.